kadumuri1994/Django-tutorial/README.md

 # Django-tutorial
-Basic application which includes django tutorial documentation
+This repository contains a project built by following the tutorial in django official documentation